 After each consecutive five years of service with Douglas County, an employee may qualify for a Service Award to include a certificate of recognition and the award option(s) that may be available at the time of their anniversary.
-This recognition is available to regular full-time and regular part-time employees.
+This recognition is available to full-time and part-time regular employees.